EGI-Federation/fedcloud-documentation/source/auth.rst

 Discovering projects in Keystone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Your access token will provide you access to a cloud provider, but you may have access to several different projects within that provider (a project can be considered as equal to a VO allocation).
+The *access token* will provide you access to a cloud provider, but you may have access to several different projects within that provider (a project can be considered equivalent to a VO allocation).
 In order to discover which projects are available you can do that using the Keystone API.

-The :download:`../get-projects.py` script will just do that for you (requires ``requests`` library).
-It expects these variables to be defined in the
-environment:
+You can user the `egicli` to simplify the discovery of porjects.
+First, define these variables in the envrionment:

 * ``CHECKIN_CLIENT_ID``: Your Check-in client id (get it from `FedCloud Check-in client`_)